 Use Cold Water

 Almost all liquid laundry detergents today are formulated to clean in cold water.
 (Powdered detergents may not dissolve well in cold water.)
-Unless you have extremely dirty or greasy clothes, you may be surprised at how well it cleans.
+Unless you have extremely dirty or greasy clothes, you may be surprised at how well cold water washes clean.

-Changing to cold water saves about 30 cents on every washer load of laundry.
+Changing from hot water to cold water saves about 30 cents on every washer load of laundry.

 02 of 09